daixque/cameleon/README.md

  - URL: /path/to/interface
  - response: "ok"

-Then all you have to do are below:
+Then all you have to do are:

     $ mkdir -p response/path/to/interface
     $ cd response/path/to/interface